What Is a Working From Home Checklist?

 It is a checklist you can use to ensure your employee is comfortable while working and that they don’t run the risk of developing health issues due to poor posture.
 A sample Ergonomic Evaluation Checklist may include:

 Employers should also implement policies that set expectations to employees about their health self-assessments.
-Employers can use a COVID-19 Self-Assesment Checklist for Home Office to guide their workers in looking after their personal health and well-being.

 Team management is difficult.
 More so if your team is remote.
 Remote team managers need to work with team members who have varying personalities, habits, and schedules.
 On top of that, managers also need to balance their time so they can tackle their to-dos.